Syize/noterools/README_EN.md

         # Add hyperlinks for numbered citation formats.
         add_citation_cross_ref_hook(word, is_numbered=True)

-        # Add hyperlinks to (Author, Year) citation format.
-By default, container titles or publishers in the bibliography that are not correctly italicized will be set to italics.
+        # Add hyperlinks to (Author, Year) citation format, set the citation font color to blue.
-        # In Word, hyperlinks are blue by default, while noterools only adds hyperlinks to the year, causing a color mismatch between the author name and the year.
+        # By default, container titles or publishers in the bibliography that are not correctly italicized will be set to italics.
         # add_citation_cross_ref_hook(word, is_numbered=False)

         # By setting the value of color, you can change the color of the entire citation (excluding the parentheses).